ualberta-smr/StackOverflowNavCues/README.md

 ## Notes

-*  The current baseline pattern-based approach ignores the order of the patterns and the CW term.
+*  The current baseline pattern-based approach ignores the order of the patterns